The role of orbital order in the stabilization of the $(\pi,0)$ ordered magnetic state in a minimal two-band model for iron pnictides: Conclusion

-In conclusion, we have shown that within a minimal two-orbital itinerant-electron model with hopping anisotropy, the magnetically anisotropic ($\pi,0$) ordered SDW state can be self-consistently stabilized through the generation of orbital order which optimizes both AF and F spin couplings.
+In conclusion, we have shown that within a minimal two-orbital itinerant-electron model with hopping anisotropy, the magnetically anisotropic ($\pi,0$) ordered SDW state is stabilized through the generation of orbital order which optimizes both AF and F spin couplings.
 We have also shown that with the inclusion of inter-orbital Hund's coupling, the spin stiffness further increases substantially due to the coupling of the two magnetic sub-systems.
 The calculated spin-wave energy scale, nature of spin-wave dispersion and presence of ferro-orbital order are in agreement with experimental observations.
 Thus, the proclivity of iron arsenides towards ($\pi,0$) magnetic ordering may actively involve the orbital degree of freedom.
-The presence of orbitally ordered state in our model allows the possibility of exploring orbital fluctuations which have been seen in recent experiments.\cite{Kim} Orbital fluctuations may play an important role on the electron-paring mechanism\cite{Shimojima2} and can induce $s++$ wave superconducting state,\cite{Saito} and therefore a combination of orbital and spin fluctuations as a possible mechanism for superconductivity also needs to be explored in these materials.
+We have also considered a two-band model taking hopping parameters similar to Raghu \textit{et al.}\cite{raghu}, but with hopping anisotropy, which yields appropriate orbital order, circular hole pockets, as well as emergent F spin couplings.
+The presence of orbitally ordered state in our model allows the possibility of exploring orbital fluctuations which have been seen in recent experiments \cite{Kim}.
+Orbital fluctuations may play an important role on the electron-paring mechanism \cite{Shimojima2} and can induce $s++$ wave superconducting state \cite{Saito}, and therefore a combination of orbital and spin fluctuations as a possible mechanism for superconductivity also needs to be explored in these materials.

 Sayandip Ghosh acknowledges financial support from Council of Scientific and Industrial Research, India.